 The only question is "Which provider should I use?"
 First ask your chosen charity.
 Most large charities will have paid a fee to join an online giving provider and will therefore receive additional benefits.

-Don’t miss the opportunity to sit down with your employer and agree match giving – which is simply a pledge by your bosses to match your fundraising efforts – pound for pound.
+Don’t miss the opportunity to sit down with your employer and agree match giving – which is simply a pledge by your bosses to match your fundraising efforts.
 This can be a really good way to make a huge difference to your charity total without lifting a finger!

 If they have not heard of the scheme, encourage them to look into it and then negotiate with your boss.
 In some cases every penny they put towards your sponsorship could be deducted from their taxes.
 This is an added bonus as it allows them to donate to charity and might also reduce the amount of tax they pay- so everyone benefits!